 Strategic quality requires that quality is defined as more than simply the absence of defects or the reduction of variation.
 This system of knowledge and applied technologies include, but is not limited to, development and operation of quality control systems, application and analysis of testing and inspection procedures.
-It also includes the ability to use metrology and statistical methods to diagnose and correct improper quality control practices, as well as an understanding of human factors and motivation, facility with quality cost concepts and techniques, and the knowledge and ability to develop and administer management information systems and finally to audit quality systems for deficiency identification and correction.
+It also includes the ability to use metrology and statistical methods to diagnose and correct improper quality control practices, as well as an understanding of human factors and ability to develop and administer management information systems and finally to audit quality systems for deficiency identification and correction.
 In other words, quality is a comparison between one's product and those offered by others, a comparison made by people outside of one's firm.
 Without a set of principles, achieving a common understanding, the field of quality management would be impossible.